elasticio/elasticio.github.io/_getting-started/data-sample-overview.md

 With this information you can configure the next component to act properly on the input it receives.

+You can generate more than one sample from a component.
+By default, the first one in the list will be used.
+Also, you can manually select the proper sample from the list.
+All unused samples will be deleted once you make a choice.

 ## Samples in Integration Flows